 How long should I continue to breastfeed or bottle feed?

 Is it okay for Baby to watch TV or play with a phone?

-What if Baby doesn’t meet his milestones right away?
-How can I help him catch up?
+What if Baby doesn’t meet their milestones right away?
+How can I help them catch up?

 “AAP Schedule of Well-Child Care Visits.”
 HealthyChildren.org.
 American Academy of Pediatrics.
 December 18, 2015.
 Web.